Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Reconstructing an RD solution curve from implicit derivatives

 \begin{assumption} The $\intermediateencoderVect$-Jacobian $D_{\intermediateencoderVect} (Id - BA_\beta) \big\rvert_{\intermediateencoderVect_\beta}$ is non-singular when evaluated at achieving distributions $\intermediateencoderVect_\beta$, except at cluster-vanishing bifurcations. \end{assumption}

 This assumption guarantees that the RD problem is well-behaved (e.g., non-degenerate), and that it has a unique optimal solution whose path undergoes only cluster vanishing bifurcations\footnote{ This does not rule out the possibility that sub-optimal roots undergo other kinds of bifurcations.}.
-It holds for the examples in this paper, except for the right bifurcation of Figure \ref{fig:Berger_example_2.7.3} in Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}.
-In particular, Assumptions \ref{assumption:operator-root-is-a-function-of-beta} and \ref{assumption:solution-is-smooth-in-beta} which are necessary for calculating implicit derivatives (Section \ref{sub:beta-derivs-at-an-operator-root}) follow from Assumption \ref{assumption:only-cluster-vanishing-bifurcations}, of Section \ref{part:details}.\ref{sub:when-does-RTRD-follow-the-optimal-path}.
-The $\intermediateencoderVect$-Jacobian $D_{\intermediateencoderVect} (Id - BA_\beta) \big\rvert_{\intermediateencoderVect_\beta}$ may be singular if the distortion matrix is degenerate, as discussed in Section \ref{sub:obstructions-to-RT-assumptions-for-RD}.
-However, other than that, we find it reasonable to require that it is non-singular outside cluster-vanishing bifurcations (Assumption \ref{assumption:only-cluster-vanishing-bifurcations}).
+It holds for most of the examples in this paper\footnote{ Except for the right bifurcation in Figure \ref{fig:Berger_example_2.7.3}, at Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}.}.
+In particular, the earlier Assumptions \ref{assumption:operator-root-is-a-function-of-beta} and \ref{assumption:solution-is-smooth-in-beta} (of Section \ref{sub:beta-derivs-at-an-operator-root}) necessary for calculating implicit derivatives follow from Assumption \ref{assumption:only-cluster-vanishing-bifurcations} (see Section \ref{part:details}.\ref{sub:when-does-RTRD-follow-the-optimal-path}).
+The $\intermediateencoderVect$-Jacobian $D_{\intermediateencoderVect} (Id - BA_\beta) \big\rvert_{\intermediateencoderVect_\beta}$ is singular if the distortion matrix is degenerate (Section \ref{part:details}.\ref{sub:obstructions-to-RT-assumptions-for-RD}).
+However, other than that, we find it reasonable to require that the $\intermediateencoderVect$-Jacobian is non-singular outside of cluster-vanishing bifurcations (Assumption \ref{assumption:only-cluster-vanishing-bifurcations}).
 Indeed, \cite[Chapter 2]{berger71} says that ``usually, each point on the rate-distortion curve... is achieved by a unique conditional probability assignment.
 However, if the distortion matrix exhibits certain form of symmetry and degeneracy, there can be many choices of [a minimizer].''